UK Citizens' Jury on Genome Editing

 What will happen in the UK

-Society and Ethics Research is partnering with Involve UK and Keele University to run the Citizens’ Jury on genome editing in the UK.
+Wellcome Connecting Science is partnering with Involve UK, University of Keele and Genetic Alliance UK to run the Citizens’ Jury on genome editing in the UK.
 This jury is part of the broader process to run a Global Citizens’ Assembly on the same topic.
-Anna Middleton, head of Society and Ethics Research, says “I am incredibly excited to be partnering with Involve and the University of Keele to deliver the UK’s citizens jury for the Global Citizens’ Assembly.
+Anna Middleton, Associate Director of Engagement and Society, says “I am incredibly excited to be partnering with Involve and Genetic Alliance UK to deliver the UK’s citizens jury for the Global Citizens’ Assembly.
 It is paramount that public audiences across the world have a voice in policy on the future of genome editing technologies so that the technology is able to serve society in ways that are acceptable”

 The three UK partners are part of a global consortium of organisations led by the Centre for Deliberative Democracy and Global Governance at the University of Canberra which aims to run a global Citizens' Assembly on genome editing.
 The UK Jury, along with similar deliberative processes across the world, will feed into this global assembly.
 Projects are already confirmed in the US, Australia and China.
 Projects in Belgium, France, Germany, Brazil and South Africa are also well advanced.

 “Genome editing raises many profound moral and ethical questions.
 It is therefore critical that publics around the world are fully involved in the debate about whether, when and how the technology should be deployed.
 The Global Citizens’ Assembly is an important step to supporting the development of this global democratic debate.
-We’re delighted to be working with Wellcome Genome Campus and Keele University on the UK citizens’s jury component of this important initiative.”
+We’re delighted to be working with Wellcome Connecting Science, Genetic Alliance UK and Keele University on the UK citizen’s jury component of this important initiative.”